andymckay/blog/_posts/2013-10-25-three-years.md

 * 0 emails sent to everyone@mozilla.com
 * 0 accidental replies to emails sent to everyone@mozilla.com
 * 17 irc.mozilla.org channels currently open in my client.
-* 3 number of Firefox OS phones currently in the house.
+* 3 Firefox OS phones currently in the house.
-* 1 number of drawers stuffed with Mozilla t-shirts.
+* 1 drawer stuffed with Mozilla t-shirts.

 It's been a great three years.
 Looking forward to the next three.